-Going through orthodontic treatment is a an exciting process.
+Going through orthodontic treatment is an exciting process.
 Patients understand that at the end of the process, their teeth will be even, straight, and more functional, and they will likely have an enhanced appearance as a result.
 Some orthodontics patients feel that there is no need to visit a dentist during treatment

-Maintain Regular Dental Hygine
+Maintain Regular Dental Hygiene

-Dentists need to do a thorough examination to ensure that previous fillings are maintained and that any new fillings are promptly addressed.
+Dentists need to do a thorough examination to ensure that previous filings are maintained and that any new fillings are promptly addressed.
 Leaving cavities unfilled to grow larger can lead to abscesses, root decay, nerve damage, and other problems.
-Twice a year exams are vital while wearing braces.
+Twice yearly exams are vital while wearing braces.
 Some orthodontists recommend more frequent dental visits, such as every three months, to monitor teeth more closely.

 Professional Tooth Cleaning

-Still, dental practices provide more frequent, special cleaning that reach these inaccessible places to remove particles that can cause calcification and eventual decay.
+Still, dental practices provide more frequent, special cleaning.
+One that reaches these inaccessible places to remove particles that can cause calcification and eventual decay.
 Areas covered by braces need careful attention, as well, to ensure that there are no unsightly debris marks remaining after the braces are removed at the end of the treatment period.
 Special dental tools can get at hard-to-reach spaces the typical person cannot access.
 Which is why it is important to get professional dental cleanings routinely during this time.

 Check for problems

 Orthodontists often take a team approach to dealing with other oral issues or tooth problems that may be identified during the period the patient wears braces.
 Palette issues, a tied tongue, or loose teeth should be evaluated as needed rather than waiting for the braces to come off.
 If everything that is going on in the mouth is forced to wait several months for braces to be removed, problems may develop or escalate, requiring more time or money for treatment.
 It is better to take care of issues as they arise rather than letting them go, even temporarily.

 Maintain a Schedule

-People who haven’t gone to the dentist’s office for a while may decide it is not that important and stop going, or go only intermittently.
+People who haven’t gone to the dentist’s office for a while may decide it is not that important and stop going.
+Or go only intermittently.
 This can be very harmful to oral health overall and teeth in particular.
 For example, what if a cancerous mouth tumor begins, and the patient mistakes it for a cold sore?
 If the jaws begin to ache or click while chewing as a sign of TMJ, the problem may grow worse without evaluation and treatment.

 Periodontal disease, receding gums, and exposed nerves are additional problems that can be overlooked, depending on the patient’s age.
 Good oral hygiene is essential for everyone, but especially for those with braces.
-Regular dental exams not only provide checkups to ensure the teeth are in good condition, but they also are opportunities for valuable reminders, training, and products from dental assistants and hygienists working in the office.
+Regular dental exams not only provide checkups to ensure the teeth are in good condition.
+They also are opportunities for valuable reminders, training, and products from dental assistants and hygienists working in the office.

-Maintain active patient status.
+Maintain active patient status

 Why Should I Visit the Dentist During My Treatment?